ellynnhitran/Hackathon_C4T4/README.md

 ## Overview

 **Healthy Foodie website: Solve the problem of nutritional imbalance in Vietnam (by Macrobiotic Diet)**
-* Please welcome to our website:
+* Please welcome to my website:
 [Healthy Foodie](https://healthy-foodie.herokuapp.com/)
-* For this project, we learned and explored website programming, from HTML, CSS, Javascript, Bootstrap to how to crawl data, deploy apps in Heruko.
+* For this project, I learned and explored website programming, from HTML, CSS, Javascript, Bootstrap to how to crawl data, deploy apps in Heruko.

 ## File Structure